Jasdonza/JasperPrototyping/TIMELINE.md

 ## Day 1 (11/18)

 ### What did you do?
+I made work on the collector

 ### What challenges did you have?
+a piece of code didn't want to work, I got help from my table partner

 ### What do you plan to do tomorrow?
+finish up the collector, and work on the indexer

 ## Day 2 (11/19)